 The most serious levels of assault charges in Washington, DC, which are referred to as aggravated assault charges rather than first-degree assault charges, can carry long-lasting consequences directly related to a person’s criminal case and to a person’s job, family situation, and, potentially, their freedom.

 If a person is convicted of aggravated assault, the immediate potential consequences include long-term prison sentences, probation or parole periods, and the loss of freedom that accompanies those possible sentences.

 In the long term, because aggravated assault is considered to be a very serious felony-level charge, being convicted for that kind of charge can have an impact on a variety of things including a person’s ability to:

 In addition, people who have felony convictions may be denied apartment leases.
 They also may not be able to keep a security clearance that they may have through their job as a contractor or government employee, and many other kinds of jobs may be out of reach as a result of a felony conviction like aggravated assault.
 In general, such a conviction can limit a person’s ability to be able to get back on their feet even after they have completed their sentence.
-A DC aggravated assault lawyer could attempt to mitgate the severity of the consequences that a person may face.
+A DC lawyer could attempt to mitgate the severity of the consequences that a person may face for aggravated assault charges.